Guide: Travel to Sardinia by ferry

 Timetable, availability, and compare prices

 Booking your ferry tickets has never been easier!
-With our online booking module, you can easily find and book your desired ferry crossing in just a few clicks.
+With our online booking module, you can easily find and book your desired ferry crossing to Sardinia in just a few clicks.
 Enter your travel dates and destination; the system will show you all available options.
 You can then choose the route to Sardinia that best suits your needs and budget.
 It’s that simple!

 Travel tip: Choose a destination port close to your accomodation